mage2tv/topics/readme.md

 # Mage2.tv Topics

-## Vote and Discuss future and existing topics for mage2.tv
+## Vote and discuss future and existing topics for mage2.tv.

 ### TL;DR;
 Please head over to the [issues](https://github.com/mage2tv/topics/issues) and start voting.

+If there is a topics you wish would be covered soon please give it a :+1: reaction.

-If there are topics you feel would be more helpful to you please vote for them here.
+If there are topics you find missing please add them to the issue list, too.

-You can also suggest topics that are missing by opening new issues.

 ### How does it work

+The main purpose of this repository is to collect feedback from you.

 The topics for mage2.tv are represented as issues in the tracker of this repository.

-The main purpose of this repository is to collect feedback from you.

 We will not necessarily pick the topic with the highest votes next, but the feedback collected here will certainly have a big influence.